Covirt/ICMC/content/post/2023/AlpsExped2023/index.md

 tags:
     - Alps
     - Mountaineering
+locations:
+    - CH
+    - FR
+    - IT
 ---

 Over the summer of 2023, some members of ICMC organised a expedition to the Alps to do some mountaineering.

 {{< gallery match="images/*" sortOrder="desc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=false previewType="blur" embedPreview=true loadJQuery=true >}}

-> Photo were submitted by George, Ben and Chorley
+Photo were submitted by George, Ben and Chorley